Henry Mayo Newhall Foundation

 Santa Clarita Valley

-To sponsor seven 7th grade girls at Tech Trek Science Camp
+To sponsor seventh grade girls at Tech Trek Science Camp

 Boys and Girls Club of Santa Clara Valley

-Boys & Girls Club of Santa Clarita Valley
+Boys and Girls Club of Santa Clarita Valley

 $50,000